lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 ('/home/Steven', 'ex3')
 ```

-Lastly, here is one more piece of functionality that is commonly used on the command line: wildcard patterns using `glob.glob`.
+Here is one more piece of functionality that is commonly used on the command line: wildcard patterns using `glob.glob`.
 It can be used to match multiple files and directories in the given path:

 ```python
 >>> import glob